mastodon/blog/content/posts/2024-08-09_trunk_and_tidbits-july_2024/index.md

 We continue along the road to Mastodon 4.3, our next major release.
 We really *hoped* to release a beta in July, but we got some feedback about the filtered notifications feature, and we are making a few changes to address some issues before releasing it more widely.
 It should be really close now!

-The changes described here are already available to users of instances that are running a recent “nightly" version (for example, [mastodon.social](https://mastodon.social) or [mastodon.online](https://mastodon.online)), and will come to others as part of the 4.3 release.
+The changes described here are already available to users of instances that are running a recent “nightly” version (for example, [mastodon.social](https://mastodon.social) or [mastodon.online](https://mastodon.online)), and will come to others as part of the 4.3 release.

 # Web and Backend